The Todd-Coxeter Algorithm for Semigroups and Monoids: Implementation issues

 The next issue is: how to represent the equivalence relations $\kappa_i$?
 A method suggested in~\cite[Section 4.6]{Sims1994aa}, which is now a standard approach for representing equivalence relations, is to use the disjoint-sets data structure to represent the least equivalence relation containing the pairs $(u, v)$ added to $\kappa_i$ in \textbf{TC2}(c) or \textbf{TC3}.
 The theoretical time complexity of updating the data structure to merge two classes, or to find a canonical representative of a class given another representative, is $O(\alpha(m))$ time (in both the worst and the average case) and requires $O(m)$ space where $m$ is the number of elements in the underlying set and $\alpha$ is the inverse Ackermann function; see~\cite{Tarjan1975aa}.

 Another issue that arises in the implementation is how to represent the word graphs $\Gamma_i$.
 In order to efficiently obtain the word graph $\Gamma_{i + 1}$ from $\Gamma_i$ in \textbf{TC3} it is necessary to keep track of both the edges with given source node, and with given target.
-This is more complex for semigroups and monoids than for groups, because a word graph $\Gamma=(N, E)$ arising in a coset enumeration for a group has the property that for every $\beta\in N$ and every $a \in A$ there is exactly one $\alpha\in N$ such that $(\alpha, a, \beta)$ is an edge.
+This is more complex for semigroups and monoids than for groups, because a word graph $\Gamma=(N, E)$ ouput by a coset enumeration for a group has the property that for every $\beta\in N$ and every $a \in A$ there is exactly one $\alpha\in N$ such that $(\alpha, a, \beta)$ is an edge.
+As such if it ever arises that there are edges $(\alpha_1, a, \beta)$ and $(\alpha_2, a, \beta)$ in a word graph during a coset enumeration, the pair $(\alpha_1, \alpha_2)$ can immediately be added to $\kappa_i$.
+It is therefore possible to represent every word graph arising during a coset enumeration to have the property that $|\set{\alpha\in N}{(\alpha, a, \beta)\in E}| = 1$, which simplifies the data structure required to represent such a graph.

 In contrast, if $\Gamma = (N, E)$ is a word graph arising in a congruence enumeration for a monoid, then $|\set{\alpha\in N}{(\alpha, a, \beta)\in E}|$ can be as large as $|N|$.
 In practice, in \textbf{TC3} pairs of nodes belonging to $\kappa_i$ are merged successively.
 A balance must be struck between repeatedly updating the data structure for the edges with given target in $\Gamma_{i + 1}$ or only retaining the edges with given source and rebuilding the data structure for the target edges later in the process.
 The former works better if the number of nodes in $\Gamma_i$ is comparable to the number in $\Gamma_{i + 1}$, i.e.\ only a relatively small number of nodes are merged.
 On the other hand, if $\Gamma_{i + 1}$ is considerably smaller than $\Gamma_i$, then it can be significantly faster to do the latter.

 Depending on the sequence of applications of \textbf{TC1}, \textbf{TC2}, and \textbf{TC3} in two successful congruence enumerations with the same input, the output word graphs may not be equal.
 However, the output word graphs are unique up to isomorphism. \textit{Standardization} is a process for transforming a word graph into a standard form.
 To discuss this we require the following notion.